 If a student athlete falls below a 2.0 total GPA at any official grading period (i.e. 1st mark, 1st semester, 3rd mark, 2nd semester), he/she may not represent Santa Margarita in athletic competition.
 Should an athlete fall below a 2.0 total GPA, a request for a one-time Waiver for Eligibility to participate in athletic competition may be made by the coach.
 Students or parents who wish to receive a Waiver for Eligibility should present their individual case to the student's coach for the particular sport in which the student is participating.
-The coach in turn will petition the Assistant Principal of Academics for approval.
+The coach in turn will petition the Assistant Principal of Curriculum & Instruction for approval.
 The request for a waiver must come directly from the student's coach.
-The Assistant Principal of Academics will not consider the request for a waiver that comes directly from a student or parent.
+The Assistant Principal of Curriculum & Instruction for parent.
 A Waiver for Eligibility is given only ONE TIME during the student's high school years.
 The Monday after grades are submitted, students become either eligible or ineligible.
 A waiver is generally reserved for varsity athletes.
 Freshmen are generally not given this option.
 A Waiver for Eligibility is effective for one grading period only.
 The waiver may be revoked if a student's GPA falls below a 2.0, the student receives an F in any course, or academic progress is not seen during the time of the waiver.